 - Your practitioner(s) in order that they can provide you with treatment

-- Our reception staff, because they organise our practitioners’ diaries, and coordinate appointments and reminders (but they do not have access to your medical history or sensitive personal information)
+- Our administration staff and assigned Data Processors, because they organise our practitioners’ diaries, and coordinate appointments and reminders (but they do not have access to your medical history or sensitive personal information)

 You have the right to see what personal data of yours we hold, and you can also ask us to correct any factual errors.
 Provided the legal minimum period has elapsed, you can also ask us to erase your records.